Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Beauty is not universal - it is contextual.
 A nose that is beautiful on a Caucasian face may look completely out of place on an Afro-descendant or Asian face.
 And the opposite is also true.
 Facial harmony depends on the balance between all structures, and each ethnic group has its own proportions of balance.

 When I operate on an Afro-descendant nose, my goal is a more beautiful Afro-descendant nose - not a Caucasian nose.
-When I operate on an Asian nose, I seek a more harmonious Asian nose - not a European nose.
+When I operate on an Asian nose, I seek a more balanced, natural-looking Asian nose - not a European nose.
 This distinction may seem subtle, but it is absolutely crucial for the final result.

 Fortunately, the global trend in ethnic rhinoplasty has moved significantly in this direction in recent years.
 The era of nasal "Westernization" is behind us.
 Today, the best surgeons in the world celebrate diversity and seek results that respect and value each ethnic identity.